 And this brings us to what you’ve been waiting for…

 Here are the wardrobe items to purge immediately:

 Anything with a stain you’re not committed to getting out.
-(If this is something you haven’t worn for years, chances are fairly good that stain isn’t coming out.)
+If it’s something you haven’t worn for years, chances are that stain isn’t coming out.

 Things that don’t fit.
 This is a big one!
 If you have things in your closet that are way too big or small*, they’re simply not doing their job!
 Remember, you want to be able to wear anything in your closet at any given moment!

 Anything clearly out of date.
-Outdated clothes give off the non-verbal message that you’re not in touch with modern times and I’m sure you don’t want a date stamp on your forehead!
+Outdated clothes give off the non-verbal message that you’re not in touch with modern times and I know you don’t want a date stamp on your forehead!

 Yes, there are classics, but every so often silhouettes and details will change.
 If you have some things you’re questioning, set them aside and ask a style savvy friend to come over and take a look.

 Clothes you continually put on and take off…but never wear.
 More than likely it just isn’t your personal style.

 I once had a Kate Spade cinnamon colored cardigan that was embellished with large, tortoise shell, geometric shapes around the neckline.
 Every time I tried it on and tried to style it with a skirt or pants, I ended up taking it off.
 It just wasn’t my personal style (and it was kinda itchy.)
 Difficult as it was, (um, it was expensive,) I eventually passed it on.